Honest Thief: Plot

 Tom Dolan is a former US Marine demolitions expert.
-After years of service, Tom decides to use his knowledge and skills to become a successful bank robber known to the public as the "In-and-Out Bandit".
-One day, while he is storing money in a storage unit, he meets Annie Wilkins, a psychology graduate student employed by the facility.
-The pair seem inseparable as they work together to store his money, with Annie unaware that the money is stolen.
+After years of service, Tom decides to use his knowledge and skills to become a bank robber.
+He successfully robs a string of banks, and becomes known to the public as the "In-and-Out Bandit".
+One day, while he is storing stolen money in a storage unit, he meets Annie Wilkins, a psychology graduate student employed by the storage facility.
+Unaware that the money is stolen, Annie helps him store the money, and the two of them hit it off and are soon inseparable.

-A year later, Tom, wanting to live a life with Annie without the guilt of his past, offers to surrender himself and the ill-gotten money to the government in exchange for a much more lenient sentence.
+A year later, Tom, wanting to live a life with Annie without the guilt of his past, calls the FBI and offers to surrender himself and the ill-gotten money to the government in exchange for a much more lenient sentence.
 FBI special agent Sam Baker agrees to meet with him the next day.
-Tied up with other business, Baker assigns the case to lower-ranking agents John Nivens and Ramon Hall.
+However, tied up with other business, Baker assigns the case to lower-ranking agents John Nivens and Ramon Hall.

-Nivens and Hall meet with Tom to take his statement, and Tom reveals the location of the stolen money, in the storage unit he rented.
-The agents visit the storage unit, realizing he was telling the truth, and decide to keep the money for themselves.
+Nivens and Hall meet with Tom to take his statement, and Tom reveals the location of the stolen money, in the storage unit he had rented.
+The agents visit the storage unit, realize he was telling the truth, and decide to keep the money for themselves.
 They go back to the hotel to kill off Tom, but Tom reveals that they only have three million dollars, not nine.
-Agent Baker walks into the hotel room and is shot with a 9mm by Nivens.
-Nivens then points the gun at Tom but Tom charges at him.
-He and Nivens fall through the hotel window and land in front of Annie, who is on her way to visit Tom.
+At this point, Agent Baker arrives at Tom’s hotel room.
+Nivens shoots and kills Baker with a 9mm, then points the gun at Tom, who charges at him.
+Tom and Nivens fall through the hotel window and land in front of Annie, who is on her way to visit Tom.

-Tom and Annie drive away, barely getting away with Nivens and Halls shooting at them.
-Tom confesses to Annie that he turned to bank robbery as revenge for his father's CEO's unfair treatment, who had grown depressed due to the death of Tom's mother, and who later committed suicide.
-Tom kept robbing banks because it was exhilarating.
-He tells Annie to hop onto a bus to keep herself safe.
-However, she gets off the bus without his knowledge to pick up the storage unit's security footage card.
-Returning to the storage unit, Nivens and Hall come to pick up the footage card to cover their tracks, resulting in Nivens knocking her unconscious, because she was a witness to their crime.
-When Tom finds her, he rushes her to the hospital.
-When Baker's partner, Sean Meyers, attempts to arrest Tom, Tom explains everything and barely manages to evade capture.
+Tom and Annie drive away; Nivens and Hall keep shooting at them, and they barely escape safely.
+Tom then confesses to Annie that he had turned to bank robbery as revenge for his father's CEO's unfair treatment of him.
+(Tom’s father had become depressed after the death of Tom’s mother, and had later committed suicide.)
+Tom explains that once he’d started robbing banks he kept doing it because it was exhilarating.
+He advises Annie to board a bus to keep herself safe, which she does.
+However, unbeknownst to Tom, Annie gets off the bus near Tom’s storage unit, planning to pick up the storage unit's security-footage card.
+While she is at the storage unit, Nivens and Hall arrive; they too have come to pick up the security-footage card, to cover their tracks.
+Nivens knocks Annie unconscious and he and Hall leave.
+Tom soon finds her and rushes her to the hospital.
+When Baker's partner, Sean Meyers, attempts to arrest Tom, Tom explains everything and then escapes, managing to evade capture by Meyers.
 Driven by angst and suspicion, Meyers begins to notice discrepancies in Nivens' story.